Lyme disease vs. chronic fatigue syndrome

 - Muscle and joint pains

 - Malaise lasting more than 24 hours following exertion

 - Sore throat

 Impaired memory and concentration

-List adapted from Chronic Fatigue Syndrome, Basic Facts from the Centers for Disease Control and Prevention.
+List adapted from Chronic Fatigue Syndrome, General Information from the Centers for Disease Control and Prevention.

 CFS significantly affects a person's ability to work and perform activities of daily living, though CFS may impact individuals differently.
 There is no set treatment for CFS, though strategies exist to manage or alleviate the symptoms.
 Some may recover enough to work, while others may remain homebound.
 In a few cases, individuals fully recover from CFS.

-Finally, keep in mind that other conditions may also cause fatigue, including hypothyroidism, narcolepsy or sleep apnea, alcohol/drug abuse, depression, cancer, autoimmune disease, obesity, infection, and chronic mononucleosis.
+Finally, keep in mind that other conditions may also cause fatigue, including hypothyroidism, narcolepsy, sleep apnea, alcohol/drug abuse, depression, cancer, autoimmune disease, obesity, infection, and chronic mononucleosis.
 In any case, if you are experiencing fatigue that affects your ability to function, it's best to discuss this with your health care provider.
-If you are a student at Columbia, you can make an appointment to see a healthcare provider by either calling x4-2284 or visiting Open Communicator.
+If you’re a student at Columbia, you can make an appointment to see a health care provider by contacting Medical Services (Morningside) or the Student Health Service (CUMC).
 For more information on Lyme disease and CFS, you may want to check out the following resources: